 Where did the prince propose to her?

-Differing stories over the years have circulated about where Charles actually got down on one knee and asked Diana to marry him.
+Differing stories over the years have circulated about where Charles actually asked Diana to marry him.
 Royal biographer Anthony Holden said that it took place outside of Camilla’s marital home.

 “The unmarried Charles was known to be very close to two married women: Camilla and Lady (Dale) Tyron — who marketed some of her fashion designs under the label Kanga, the nickname Charles gave her,” Holden wrote in a 1993 Vanity Fair article.
 “They were even said at the time to have formed a committee to set virgins fit to marry the prince and put Diana at the top of the list…Where, after all, did Charles propose to Diana?”